ghnmqdtg/yolov7-on-cityscapes-with-bbox-cropping/README.md

         </tr>
     </table>

-    If you want to test super resolution only, you can use `yolov7/utils/custom_features.py` to do super resolution.
-The default maximum area of cropped region is 22500 (150*150), and the default step is 100.
-You can change it in `yolov7/utils/custom_features.py`.
+    If you want to test super resolution only, you can use `utils/custom_features.py` at `yolov7/` to do super resolution.
+If the width or height is larger than 150px, it will be resized to 150px and keep the aspect ratio first, then do super resolution.
     ```
-    $ python yolov7/utils/custom_features.py \
+    $ python utils/custom_features.py \
-        --input-img yolov7/inference/images/cropped_car.jpg \
+        --input-img inference/images/cropped_car.jpg \
         --sr-step 100
     ```